-For decades North Korea - also known as the Democratic People's Republic of Korea - has been one of the world's most secretive countries.
+For decades, the Democratic People's Republic of Korea - more commonly known as North Korea - has been one of the world's most secretive countries.

 Its government doesn't like people from outside the country going there and finding out what's going on.

-All TVs and radios are tuned to state channels and looking at foreign television is against the law.
+All TVs and radios are tuned to state channels and people caught listening to foreign broadcasts face harsh punishments.

 These controls mean that most North Koreans may have little or no idea of world events, or how their country is thought of by the outside world.